phoenixframework/phoenix/guides/request_lifecycle.md

 ### Another new Route

-For this exercise, we're going to re-use the `HelloController` we just created and just add a new `show` action.
+For this exercise, we're going to reuse the `HelloController` we just created and just add a new `show` action.
 We'll add a line just below our last route, like this:

 ```elixir
 scope "/", HelloWeb do